Netscan-Security/.github/profile/README.md

 **Empowering Network Administrators with Precision Management**

-Net-Scan is a comprehensive solution designed to empower network administrators to efficiently manage computers within their organization.
-With advanced capabilities for log viewing, vulnerability assessment, statistical analysis, and AI-driven suggestions, Net-Scan ensures robust network security and performance optimization.
-Perform scans, receive insights, and take action seamlessly with Net-Scan.
+Net-Scan Security is an advanced network management tool designed to empower administrators with comprehensive control over their computer networks.
+It facilitates efficient scanning of host computers to detect vulnerabilities, offers detailed insights into system states through log statistics and visuals, and provides AI-driven suggestions for optimizing network performance and security.
+Additionally, Net-Scan Security includes an extra package featuring built-in anti-virus protection to safeguard against malware threats.
+With its intuitive interface and powerful features, Net-Scan Security ensures robust network security and performance optimization for organizations of all sizes.

 ## How It Works